MAXSONJORDAN/org.knime.htmltablereader/README.md

 Clone or download this project.

 ####  Download by git
-For use this command you need have downloaded git.
+For use this command you need to have git installed on your PC.

 Open the terminal on the folder as your choose and type the code below.
 ```bash